Seecamp: Models

 All Seecamp pistols are double action only (DAO), and are similar in size.
 Barrel length is 2.06 in, and weight is 11.5 oz.
-Grips are glass-filled nylon and checkered.
+Grips were formerly glass-filled nylon and checkered, but have since transitioned to G10.
 These pistols are not equipped with sights because they are intended for use at close range.
 The Seecamp, like the Czechoslovak CZ 45 pistol from which it drew inspiration, utilizes a very compact and reliable DAO trigger mechanism.
 Each pull of the trigger first cocks then releases the hammer.
 The hammer follows the slide after each shot and rests in the down position.

 The original Seecamp model was the LWS-25 chambered in .25 ACP and manufactured from 1981 through 1985, with a total production of about 5000 units.
-It used traditional blowback operation with a magazine capacity of 7 rounds.
+It used a simple blowback operation with a magazine capacity of 7 rounds.
 Collectors have driven the price of these original Seecamps to as high as $3000.00(US).
 The .25 ACP model was dropped shortly after the introduction of the .32 ACP version.

 Seecamp's second model, the LWS-32 was designed around the only hollow point .32 ACP ammunition available at the time, Winchester Silvertips.
 Ammunition with an overall length exceeding 0.910 in may not feed or chamber correctly.
-Operation is through chamber-ring delayed blowback where a raised ring at the rear of the chamber retards the rearward motion of the slide.
+This variant uses a chamber-ring delayed blowback where a raised ring at the rear of the chamber delayes the rearward motion of the slide.
 This model uses a magazine with a capacity of 6 rounds.
 The LWS-32 remains Seecamp's most popular firearm.
 During the height of demand, production guns were selling out years in advance with individual guns selling for up to US$2000.

 There were 20 sets made in both .25 ACP and .32 ACP with matching serial numbers in 1988.

 In 1999 Seecamp introduced a third model, the LWS-380 chambered in .380 ACP.
 The LWS-380 is the same size as the LWS-32.